College football's 50 best players in 2018

 Key stat: 1,989 rushing yards

 All Taylor has done in two seasons at Wisconsin is rush for 3,966 yards, more than any player ahead of his junior season in FBS history.
-He leads the FBS this year with a 165.8-yard rushing average and needs 11 yards to reach 2,000 this season after he became the third sophomore to win the Doak Walker Award as the nation's best running back.
+He leads the FBS this year with 165.8 rushing yards per game and needs 11 yards to reach 2,000 this season after he became the third sophomore to win the Doak Walker Award as the nation's best running back.
 And Taylor is nothing if not consistent, topping 100 yards in 21 of 26 career games.

 17. DEVIN WHITE